avahowell/gredux/README.md

 initialState := make(gredux.State)
 initialState["count"] = 0

-// Instantiate a new atom around this state atom := gredux.New(initialState)
+// Instantiate a new store around this state store := gredux.New(initialState)

 // Create a reducer which increments "count" when it receives an "increment"
-// action, and decrements when it receives a "decrement" action. atom.Reducer(func(state gredux.State, action gredux.Action) gredux.State {
+// action, and decrements when it receives a "decrement" action. store.Reducer(func(state gredux.State, action gredux.Action) gredux.State {
 	if action.ID == "increment" {
 		state["count"] = state["count"].(int) + action.data.(int)
 	}